Are you starting a career in music? Do you want to do some voice-over work for video games? Planning on creating your own podcast?

-Unlike other budget audio interfaces, the UMC202HD takes the spotlight in terms of sound quality.
+Unlike other budget audio interfaces, the UMC202HD takes the spotlight when it comes to sound quality.

-With a bit depth of 24-bit and a sample rate of 192 kHz plus the genuine Midas mic preamps, you can record crystal clear vocals of various loudness – even as low as -18 decibels without getting other noise.
+With a bit depth of 24-bit and a sample rate of 192 kHz plus the genuine Midas mic preamps, you can record crystal clear vocals at different volume levels – even as low as -18 decibels without getting other noise.

-This is quite impressive for such a budget audio interface.
+I’m pretty impressed, considering this is a budget audio interface.

 The interface is made with a full metal case which isn’t indestructible but surely provides more than enough protection compared to ones made of plastic.

-What is more, the knobs and controls work SMOOTHLY.
-However, they are made of plastic which looks and feels cheap.
+What’s more, the knobs and controls work SMOOTHLY.
+However, they’re made of plastic which looks and feels cheap.

 But for the price, Behringer surely had to skimp on something, right?
-Besides, the plastic material doesn’t seem to be causing any problem with the controls.
+Besides, from my usage, the plastic controls still work fine.